-What are the IMPACT components for members of Group 2b?
+What are the IMPACT components for members of Group 6?

-There are four IMPACT components for members of Group 2b.
+There are four IMPACT components for members of Group 6.
 Each is explained in greater detail in the following sections of this guidebook.

 - Essential Practices (EP) These are a measure of your instructional expertise.
+Because you are shared between two schools, your overall EP score will be the average of the scores you receive from each school.
 This component makes up 75% of your IMPACT score. - Teacher-Assessed Student Achievement Data (TAS) This is a measure of your students' learning over the course of the year, as evidenced by rigorous assessments other than the PARCC.
+Because you are shared between two schools, your overall TAS score will be the average of the scores you receive from each school.
 This component makes up 15% of your IMPACT score. - Commitment to the School Community (CSC) This is a measure of the extent to which you support and collaborate with your school community.
+Because you are shared between two schools, your overall CSC score will be the average of the scores you receive from each school.
 This component makes up 10% of your IMPACT score. - Core Professionalism (CP) This is a measure of four basic professional requirements for all school-based personnel.
 This component is scored differently from the others, which is why it is not represented in the pie chart.
 For more information, please see the Core Professionalism section of this guidebook.